About Epson Semiconductor

 We confirm the report of chemical substances in raw materials that green vendors supply to us.
 We would approve these materials after knowing they are not harmful.

-- What sort of chemical substances are there and how much do these contain in a material?
+- What sort of chemical substances are there and how much do certain materials contain of them?

 - Would you report the analysis data for chemical substances in a material?

-- Can you replace materials if contain banned chemical substances?
+- Can you replace materials if banned chemical substances are included?

 - Not using banned chemical substances